Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](EVI22.png)

-The web application was refreshed and it is now loading properly
+The web page was refreshed and it now loads properly

 ![image](EVI6.PNG)

-The application rules allowing web access to other web applications (Linkedin & Github) were equally updated with their FQDNs and the web apps were refreshed.
+The application rules allowing web access to other web applications (Linkedin & Github) were equally updated with their FQDNs and the web apps were refreshed on the web browser.

 ![image](EVI8.PNG)

 ![image](evi9.PNG)

-2. For the deployment of Azure Bastion to provide secure remote access to the VMs without exposing them to the internet.
+**2.** For the deployment of Azure Bastion to provide secure remote access to the VMs without exposing them to the internet.
 Firstly, AzureBastionSubnet is added to subnets within the virtual network.

 ![image](BST-SN.PNG)